gabrie30/ghorg/README.md

 $ security find-internet-password -s github.com  | grep "acct" | awk -F\" '{ print $4 }'
 ```

-> If running this does not return the correct key you will need to generate a token via GithHub and add it to your $HOME/.ghorg, or see Troubleshooting section below.
+> If running this does not return the correct key you will need to generate a token via GithHub and add it to your $HOME/ghorg/conf.yaml, or see Troubleshooting section below.

-> To view all other default environment variables see .env-sample
+> To view all other default environment variables see .sample-conf.yaml

 ## Auth through SSO